-- Through awards and strategic partnerships, support creative arts therapies or arts-in-health strategies-including projects that seek to assist with healthy aging and healthy childhood and youth development or with rehabilitation or recovery services, or that address currently and/or formerly incarcerated populations. - Expand the NEA's Creative Forces initiative (through clinical and community-based projects) to new target populations or focus areas within military and veteran populations exposed to trauma.
-Supporting this effort, the NEA and its partners have conducted discovery-phase literature reviews and scans to better understand the needs of families of military service members and veterans and guard and reserve populations as part of Creative Forces' program development cycle.
+Through awards and strategic partnerships, support creative arts therapies or arts-in-health strategies-including projects that seek to assist with healthy aging and healthy childhood and youth development or with rehabilitation or recovery services, or that address incarcerated populations. • Expand the NEA's Creative Forces initiative (through clinical and community-based projects) to new target populations or focus areas within military and veteran populations exposed to trauma.